Cleridae

 - Cleridae's instance of is recorded as taxon[3].

-- Cleridae's taxon name is recorded as Cleridae[7].
+- Cleridae's scientific name is Cleridae[6].

 - Cleridae's Commons category is recorded as Cleridae[7].